Nurul Huq (officer): Political career

-Ziaur Rahman then President of Bangladesh and Chief Martial Law Administrator offered him a post of an Advisor in the President's Council of Advisors with the rank of a cabinet minister.
-He was given the Charge of the Ministry of Ports Shipping and IWT.
+Ziaur Rahman, then president of Bangladesh and chief martial law administrator, offered him a post as an advisor in the President's Council of Advisors with the rank of a cabinet minister.
+He was given the charge of the Ministry of Ports Shipping and IWT.
 He officially took the charge on 7 November 1977.
-After the 1978 Bangladeshi presidential election the President's Council of Advisors was dissolved and the Cabinet was formed and Captain Huq sworn in as the Minister of Ports Shipping and IWT.
-He was the member of the Central Committee of Bangladesh Nationalist Party (BNP).
-In 1979 Bangladeshi general election he contested on the nomination of the BNP from Dohar.
+After the 1978 Bangladeshi presidential election, the President's Council of Advisors was dissolved, and the cabinet was formed, and Captain Huq sworn in as the Minister of Ports Shipping and IWT.

+In the 1979 Bangladeshi general election, he contested on the nomination of the BNP from Dohar.
 He won that election.
-After the Assassination of Ziaur Rahman, Abdus Sattar was elected as the new president but he was not included in the cabinet of Abdus Sattar.
-So his tenure as a minister ended on 27 November 1981 but he continued as a Member of Parliament till 24 March 1982.
+After the assassination of Ziaur Rahman, Abdus Sattar was elected as the new president, but he was not included in the cabinet of Abdus Sattar.
+So his tenure as a minister ended on 27 November 1981, but he continued as a member of parliament till 24 March 1982.

-Following the 1982 Bangladeshi coup d'état corruption cases were filed against him along with four former ministers.
-Following these he moved to London.
+Following the 1982 Bangladeshi coup d'état, corruption cases were filed against him along with four former ministers.
+Following these, he moved to London.
 He stayed there for almost 3 years in political asylum.
-He worked there as the Volunteer Coordinator and the Racial Master Advisor to the Warden at Toynbee Hall.
+He worked there as the volunteer coordinator and the racial master advisor to the warden at Toynbee Hall.
 He came back to Bangladesh on 11 September 1984 after being a fugitive for about 3 years.
-Following his return he lived a retired life.
+Following his return, he lived a retired life.